Excellence in Supervision Award

 The award is open to all University of Canberra staff members or adjuncts who are Registered Supervisors.

-- Up to three independent testimonials from current or previous HDR candidates
+- Up to three independent testimonials from current or previous HDR candidates (up to 100 words maximum for each testimonial)

 - A demonstrated energy, passion and commitment to supervision, evident over time

-Manager, Graduate Research
+Team Leader, Graduate Research

 Ph: 02 6201 5076